GIS-S-mart/Benchmark-1_MBSE_for_Early_Validation_and_Verification/README.md

 ## Requirements

+Requirement elicitation:
-- The solution shall enable systems engineers to specify correct requirements.
+- Ra1: The solution shall enable systems engineers to specify correct requirements.
 - The solution shall enable systems engineers to specify complete requirements.
 - The solution shall enable systems engineers to specify correct specifications.
 - The Solution shall enable systems engineers to specify complete specifications.

+Requirement enrichment
+- The solution shall enable systems engineer to identify inconsistent specifications.
+- "compléter exigences avec bon niveau de raffinement"
+- The solution shall enable systems engineer to identify missing requirements.

+Requirement verification & validation
-- The solution shall enable systems engineers to demonstrate that the designs meets the specifications.
+- Rb1: The solution shall enable systems engineers to demonstrate that the designs meets the specifications.
 - The solution shall enable systems engineers to demonstrate that the implementations meets the specifications.
+- The solution shall enable stakeholders, especially end-users, to experience the systems properties (behavioural and structural) in its intended operational environment with a high degree of realism.

+Requirement traceability
 - The solution shall enable systems engineers to vertically trace requirements.
 - The solution shall enable systems engineers to horizontally trace requirements.
-- The solution shall enable stakeholders, especially end-users, to experience the systems properties (behavioural and structural) in its intended operational environment with a high degree of realism.

 ## Measures of performance

+values in [N/A, Yes, No]

+- MoP1a: bool
+- MoP2a: bool
+- MoP overall: ratio of MoP verified

 ## Datasets